-Our PSAs and PSUs allow for participants to vest in more or less than the targeted number of shares granted.
-All of our awards are currently performing lower than the applicable targets.
-We currently expect a total of 0.2 million shares with a weighted average fair value per share of \$30.48 to vest.
-At December 31, 2020, there was \$4.5 million of unamortized expense relating to unvested PSAs and PSUs that are expected to be amortized over a weighted average period of 1.8 years.
-The forfeitures include PSAs and PSUs that vested below target.
+Our performance stock awards and performance share units allow for participants to vest in more or less than the targeted number of shares granted.
+All of our performance awards are currently performing below the applicable targets.
+We currently expect a total of 0.2 million shares with a weighted average fair value per share of \$29.61 to vest at the respective vesting dates for such awards.
+At December 31, 2021, there was \$4.1 million of unamortized expense relating to unvested performance share units that is expected to be amortized over a weighted average period of 2.1 years.
+The forfeitures include performance share units that vested below threshold payout.

-(10) OTHER EXPENSE (INCOME), NET
+(10) OTHER (INCOME) EXPENSE, NET

-Year Ended December 31, 2020 2019 2018 Foreign exchange losses, net \$ 7.2 \$ 8.3 \$ 9.2 Debt extinguishment and refinancing related costs 34.4 0.2 9.5 Other miscellaneous (income) expense, net (8.2) (12.9) (3.7) Total \$ 33.4 \$ (4.4) \$ 15.0
+Year Ended December 31, 2021 2020) 2019 Foreign exchange losses, net \$ 2.9 \$ 7.2 \$ 8.3 Debt extinguishment and refinancing related costs (1) 0.2 34.4 0.2 Other miscellaneous income, net (2) (15.4) (8.2) (12.9) Total \$ (12.3) \$ 33.4 \$ (4.4)

-Debt extinguishment and refinancing related costs include third-party fees incurred, redemption premiums and the loss on extinguishment associated with the write-off of unamortized deferred financing costs and original issue discounts in conjunction with the restructuring and refinancing of our long-term borrowings, as discussed further in Note 18.
+- (1) Debt extinguishment and refinancing related costs include third-party fees incurred, redemption premiums and the loss on extinguishment associated with the write-off of unamortized deferred financing costs and original issue discounts in conjunction with the restructuring and refinancing of our long-term borrowings, as discussed further in Note 18. - (2) Activity during the year ended December 31, 2021 includes income of \$8.3 million related to a law change with respect to certain Brazilian indirect taxes.